pdufault/bash-ssh-agent/README.md

 ## Purpose

 This is a series of functions to be included in your ~/.bash_profile, which:
-* checks if you have an existing ssh-agent session
+* Checks if you have an existing ssh-agent session
-* confirms ssh-agent still alive, and if not launches a new ssh-agent
+* Confirms ssh-agent still alive, and if not launches a new ssh-agent
-* writes a few ssh-agent-related environment variables to a file
+* Writes a few ssh-agent-related environment variables to a file
-* loads your SSH keys if your ssh-agent is empty of keys
+* Loads your SSH keys if your ssh-agent is empty of keys

 ## Show me